 3.1.
-Does your medical school partner with community organisations to promote planetary and environmental health?
-3 Yes, the medical school meaningfully partners with multiple community organisations to promote planetary and environmental health.
-2 Yes, the medical school meaningfully partners with one community organisation to promote planetary and environmental health.
-1 The institution partners with community organisations, but the medical school is not part of that partnership.
-0 No, there is no such meaningful community partnership.
-Score explanation: No such meaningful partnership exists between SCBMCH and the community.
+Does your institution partner with community organisations to promote planetary and health?
+3 Yes, the institution meaningfully partners with multiple community organisations to promote planetary and environmental health.
+(3 points) 2 Yes, the institution meaningfully partners with one community organisation to promote planetary and environmental health.
+(2 points) 1 The institution does not partner with community organisations, but has participating in community focused events relating to planetary health.
+(1 point) 0 No, there is no such meaningful community partnership.
+(0 points) Score explanation: No such meaningful partnership exists between SCBMCH and the community.

 3.2.
-Does your medical school offer community-facing courses or events regarding planetary health?
-3 The medical school offers community-facing courses or events at least once every year.
-2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
-1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-0 The institution/medical school have not offered such community-facing courses or events.

-Score explanation: Events such as plantation drives, cleanliness drives, donate-a-tree initiatives, and Swatch Bharat Abhiyan activities are carried out at SCBMCH annually.
-For example a community-facing cleanliness and plantation drive on the theme "Clean SCB, Green SCB" was conducted by the Junior Doctors Association starting from the Dean Office ground.
+Does your institution offer community-facing courses or events regarding planetary health?
+3 The institution offers community-facing courses or events at least once every year.
+(3 points) 2 The institution offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
+(2 points) 1 The institution has promoted community-facing courses or events, but was not involved in planning those courses or events.
+(1 point) 0 The institution/medical school have not offered such community-facing courses or events.
+(0 points) Score explanation: Events such as plantation drives, cleanliness drives, donate a tree initiative and such Bharat abhiyan activities are carried out at SCBMCH annually .
+For example, a community facing cleanliness and plantation drive on the theme "Clean (SCB) green (SCB)" was conducted by the Junior Doctor Association starting from the Dean Office Ground.
 Renowned Odia actor Sabyasachi Mishra joined us in this novel initiative along with several other people.

 3.3.
-Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
+Does your institution have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?
 2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
-1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
-0 Students do not receive communications about planetary health or sustainable healthcare.

-Score explanation: The medical school does not provide students with regular coverage of issues related to planetary health or sustainable healthcare.
+(2 points) 1 Yes, planetary health and/or sustainable healthcare topics are regularly included in communication updates to some courses .
+(1 point) 0 Students do not receive communications about planetary health or sustainable healthcare.
+(0 points) Score explanation: The medical school does not provide students with regular coverage of issues related to planetary health or sustainable healthcare.

 3.4.
 Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career?

-- Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers

-Score explanation: No such courses for post-graduates are available at Utkal University.
+2 Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health.
+(2 points) 1 Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate provider.
+(1 point) 0 There are no such accessible courses for post-graduate providers.
+(0 points) Score explanation: No such courses for post-graduates are available at Utkal University

 3.5.
-Does your medical school or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?

-- Yes, the medical school or all affiliated hospitals have accessible educational materials for patients. - 1 Some affiliated hospitals have accessible educational materials for patients. - No affiliated medical centres have accessible educational materials for patients.

-Score explanation: No information and accessible material are available for the patient.
+Does your institution or its affiliated teaching hospitals have accessible educational materials for patients about environmental health exposures?
+2 Yes, the medical school or all affiliated hospitals have accessible educational materials for patients.
+(2 points) 1 Some affiliated hospitals have accessible educational materials for patients.
+(1 point) 0 No affiliated medical centres have accessible educational materials for patients.
+(0 points) Score explanation: No information and accessible material are available for the patient.